Lamer87/Keyboard_ScanCodes_for_remapping/README.md

 ---

-You can download a zip with this readme, the example and the remover [here](https://github.com/Lamer87/Keyboard_ScanCodes_for_remapping/archive/refs/heads/main.zip),
+You can download all (this readme, the example and the remover) [here](https://github.com/Lamer87/Keyboard_ScanCodes_for_remapping/archive/refs/heads/main.zip),
 or just click on Code then Download ZIP.

-You can download just the EXAMPLE file to edit yourself [here]().
+You can download just the EXAMPLE file (Rebind.reg) to edit yourself [here]().
-This one will add the necessary "hex" value to the registry,
+This one is ALREADY modified and will add the necessary "hex" value to the registry,
 so before applying it you have to EDIT IT properly.

-If you want to get rid of the remapping, download [this file]() as well,
+If you want to get rid of the remapping, download [this file]() as well (remover.reg),
-this one can be used to create the empty hex value.
+this one can be even used to create the empty hex value.

-Every time you apply the values, you must AT LEAST logout and login, for the changes to take effect.
+Every time you apply the values, you must AT LEAST logout and login (or restart), for the changes to take effect.

 ---